asdrubalivan/hardhat-deploy/README.md

 With the deployment saved, it allows you to deploy a contract only if changes were made.

-Deploy scripts (also called Deploy functions) can also perform aribtrary logic.
+Deploy scripts (also called Deploy functions) can also perform arbitrary logic.

 For further details on how to use it and write deploy script, see [section](#deploy-scripts) below.